 Millie’s Report

 John Merrick closed the hallway and window blinds in the firm’s main conference room.
 It had been ten days since he and Anne had assigned Millie and two summer interns to research the Albanian mob and its new Chicago operation.
-Veronica joined the meeting because Anne felt that, as a victim of a mob assassination attempt, she deserved to hear Millie’s report.
+Veronica joined the meeting because Anne felt she deserved to hear Millie's report as a victim of a mob assassination attempt.

-Anne always admired Millie’s wardrobe choices, and today she did not disappoint.
+Anne always admired Millie’s wardrobe choices, and she did not disappoint today.
 Millie sported a dark navy-blue Brooks Brothers jacket and matching tapered pants.
 A simple, starched, pure white blouse completed the ensemble, giving Millie a professional look, probably one-quarter of Anne's usual outlays.

 “OK, I’m ready,” Millie said as she started her PowerPoint presentation.

-“First, let me review the history of the Albanian mob, known as the Mafia Shqiptare.
+“First, let me review the history of the Albanian mob known as the Mafia Shqiptare.
 That’s pronounced sh-kip-tare.
-They rose to prominence after the end of the Yugoslav wars in the 1990s.
+They rose to prominence after the Yugoslav wars in the 1990s.
 As you may recall, the breakup of Yugoslavia, spurred on by NATO intervention, resulted in utter chaos in the region.
-The war crimes, mass murders, and widespread rapes left many victims and many millions of aggrieved Balkans.
+The war crimes, mass murders, and widespread rapes left many victims and millions of aggrieved Balkans.

 So, while we tend to refer to this organized crime family as Albanian, in truth, they are also composed of members from Croatia, Kosovo, Macedonia, Bosnia, and others.
-War always tends to create a leadership vacuum, and the worst of humanity rushes to fill that empty space.”
+War always creates a leadership vacuum, and the worst of humanity rushes to fill that empty space.”

 “Are these groups Islamic,” Ronnie said.